Career Fair Advice for Employers

 Ensuring a Successful Career Fair Experience

 Multiple fairs are held at MIT annually, and are an excellent way to connect with MIT students and Postdocs and strengthen your company brand on campus.
-Details on upcoming events can be found in the sidebar on this page, and on the Events Calendar.
-Each fair will have it’s own instructions on how to register.
+Details on upcoming events can be found on the Events Calendar or Annual Career Fairs page.
+Each fair will have its own instructions on how to register.

 Build your booth’s audience before the career fair